 The US model of the Aqara Smart Wall Switch offers one and two gang light switch models that can be controlled either manually, by pressing the buttons on the switch plate, or remotely via the Aqara Hub.
-It’s only certified for 120V 60Hz, so unfortunately it’s not a viable option for other countries.
+It’s only officially certified for 120V 60Hz so unfortunately, it’s not a viable option for other countries.

 As with other smart switches, these are intended to provide smart control for dumb lights.
 While you can control smart bulbs with a smart switch, you’ll be just turning the power on and off to the light socket.
 If the power is off, then the smart light won’t work.

 The are different models for installations with and without a neutral wire to the switch box.
 If you don’t have a neutral wire available, be sure to select that model.
 The functionality is the same either way, and there is nothing preventing you using the no neutral model in a house with neutral wires available.

 The switches work via the ZigBee communication protocol which offers some distinct advantages in the smart home.
 Key to these are reliability, and low power consumption.
 You can read more about this in my Enthusiasts Guide to ZigBee.

 Aqara Switch Features

 The use of ZigBee means you do need a hub (which is sold separately) but that means Aqara can add support for other platforms to their entire product lineup through that one interface.
 The hub allows for full integration with Amazon Alexa, Google Assistant, and Apple HomeKit, which means you can then include the switch in automations and scenes along with your other (non-Aqara) smart devices.